AliSoftware/alisoftware.github.io/_posts/2018-12-15-swift5-stringinterpolation-part1.md

 ---

 In Swift 4, the `StringInterpolation` protocol got deprecated, because its original design was inefficient and inflexible, with the goal of redisigning it entirely after Swift 4.
-Since then, [SE-0228](https://github.com/apple/swift-evolution/blob/master/proposals/0228-fix-expressiblebystringinterpolation.md) introduced a new design for `StringInterpolation`, that's gonna be part of Swift 5, and opens a whole lot of powerful possibilities.
+Since then, [SE-0228](https://github.com/apple/swift-evolution/blob/master/proposals/0228-fix-expressiblebystringinterpolation.md) introduced a new design for `StringInterpolation`, which is going to be part of Swift 5, and opens a whole lot of powerful possibilities.

 Since the implementation has already landed in the `master` branch of Swift, it's already possible to play with that new `StringInterpolation`, by downloading a [snapshot](https://swift.org/download/#swift-50-development) to install the latest Swift 5 toolchain and use it in Xcode… so let's have fun!